lauxley/jquery.safeguard.js/README.md

 * save_mode

-    **default** : "onchange"
+    **default** : "change"
     Change when the datas will be saved,
-    two values for now : "onchange" and "timer".
+    two values for now :
+    * "change" bind the save on the "onchange" event of the inputs
+    * "timer" save the form on a regular basis

 * save_timer